scrapinghub/web-poet/docs/advanced/page-params.rst

 Page Object is trying to represent.

-In order to standardize how to pass arbitrary information inside Page Objects, we'll need to use :class:`~.Meta` similar on how we use :class:`~.HttpResponse` as a requirement to instantiate Page Objects:
+In order to standardize how to pass arbitrary information inside Page Objects, we'll need to use :class:`~.PageParams` similar on how we use :class:`~.HttpResponse` as a requirement to instantiate Page Objects:

 .. code-block:: python